Mimis Papaioannou: 1978–1979

-After a completely successful season, Barlos after taking the approval of Papaioannou added to the star roster of the club the other "Mimis", by sigining Panathinaikos' legendary captain, Domazos alongside Ferenc Puskás, now as a coach, who both led the "greens" to the European Cup Final in 1971.
-During the season AEK were unstoppable with only three defeats in the league and played some of the most spectacular football that the team had ever played, as they tore their opponents apart with large margin wins, achieving the league's best offense with a total of 90 goals.
-The advanced age of Papaioannou and the great performances of his teammates, did not allow him this time to be the lead player of the club.
-He passed that role to Mavros, who that season became the top scorer in the league with 31 goals and 40 in total in the season, winning the European Silver Shoe, just 3 goals behind Kees Kist.
-Papaioannou won his last championship with AEK after they were tied in first place with Olympiacos and the latter did not came to play the play-off match, that was set for the title.
-However, AEK lost the chance to win a second domestic double in a row as they lost the Cup Final AEK against Panionios who overturned the 1–0 lead of the "yellow-blacks" and won by 3–1 the first Cup of their history.
-That year marked the last season of Papaioannou at the club.
+After a completely successful season, Barlos having taken the approval of Papaioannou added to the star roster of the club the other "Mimis", by sigining the legendary captain of Panathinaikos, Domazos alongside Ferenc Puskás, as a their new manager, who both led the "greens" to the 1971 European Cup final.
+During the season AEK were unstoppable with only three defeats in the league and played some of the most spectacular football in their history, tearing their opponents apart with large margin victories, achieving the best offense of the league with a total of 90 goals.
+The advanced age of Papaioannou and the great performances of his teammates, did not allow him to be the lead player of the club for yet another season.
+He passed that role to Mavros, who at the end of the season emerged as the top scorer in the league with 31 goals and 40 in total in the season, winning the European Silver Shoe, just 3 goals behind Kees Kist.
+Under Andreas Stamatiadis, who took charge of the team after the sacking of Puskás, Papaioannou won his last championship with AEK after they were tied in first place with Olympiacos and the latter did not show up for the play-off match, that was set for the title.
+However, AEK lost the chance to win a second domestic double in a row as they lost the Cup final to Panionios, who overturned the early 1–0 lead of the "yellow-blacks" and won the match by 3–1, lifting the first Cup in their history.
+That season was the last of Papaioannou at the club.
 On 6 June 1979, AEK organized a friendly match at Nea Filadelfeia against PAOK in his honour.
-Players from the elite of the Greek football, such as Vasilis Hatzipanagis, Antonis Antoniadis and Georgios Firos, as well as foreign players, such as Walter Schachner and Kurt Jara, wore the yellow-black shirt to honour Papaioannou, in a 3–2 loss by the team of Thessaloniki.
+Players from the elite of the Greek football, such as Vasilis Hatzipanagis, Antonis Antoniadis and Georgios Firos, as well as foreign players, such as Walter Schachner and Kurt Jara, wore the yellow-black jersey to honour Papaioannou, in a 3–2 loss by the club of Thessaloniki.